ModulePal/modulepal/frontend/README.md

-# Frontend
+# ModulePal Frontend

-Front-end for ModulePal (React, TypeScript) hosted using Firebase Hosting.
+This directory contains the source code for the frontend of ModulePal (React, TypeScript) hosted using Firebase Hosting.
+We assume you are comfortable with the technologies used by the project.

 ## Tech stack